More Python Please

 - This was followed by a sketch called Plain Talk that had Aykroyd and Idle speaking complete gibberish acting as if they understand one another.
 It reminded me of a YouTube video showing how English sounds to someone that doesn't speak the language.

 - Next was a crazy Airline sketch where everyone on the plane had a gun and openly used them to threaten the stewardess to get whatever they want.

 - Alan Price returns again but just looking at him rubs me the wrong way.
 He sings a song called Times Like These, but I was too annoyed to listen to the lyrics to see if my earlier analysis was wrong.

 - We then return to the telethon where it is revealed that the one donor had requested a refund.
 Bill Murray comes out to save the day by drinking an entire bottle of grape juice.
 He gives up about a quarter of the way through and leaves the stage feeling dejected.

 - We come back from the final break to the announcement that someone really stepped up bringing the new total to $35,000,000 and with the host says his good nights.

-Though I wanted more of a Monty Python feel to this episode I was still very happy with what I saw and with that, here are my top three sketches from the night.
-First, I loved the mini-mockumentary about body language because it's a topic I'm interested whether or not it's a joke.
+Though I wanted more of a Monty Python feel to this episode I was still pleased with what I saw and with that, here are my top three sketches from the night.
+First, I loved the mini-mockumentary about body language because it's a topic I'm interested in whether or not it's a joke.
 Next, I liked the crazy guns on a plane sketch because it is so far out there through modern eyes.
 Finally, I was a fan of the Plain Talk sketch because it did take me a moment to realize they weren't really saying anything and were really just babbling on.